About Dr. Karol S. Sikora

 He is also an Associate Professor of Civil Engineering at the University of Wollongong in Dubai.
 His work focuses on sustainable construction materials and engineered timber systems, with particular emphasis on cross-laminated timber (CLT), glulam, and nature-based composite solutions for durable, low-carbon construction.

-Dr. Sikora bridges research and implementation, combining laboratory testing, structural modelling, durability assessment, and product/system development.
-Across Europe, the Middle East, and Southeast Asia, he has supported industry and public-sector stakeholders through consultancy and expert involvement in real-world projects, translating evidence-based research into deployable construction outcomes.
+Dr. Sikora bridges research and implementation, combining laboratory testing, structural modelling, durability assessment, and product development to translate evidence-based research into deployable construction outcomes.
+Across Europe, the Middle East, and Southeast Asia, he has supported industry and public-sector stakeholders through consultancy, expert involvement in real-world projects, and the development of regional supply chain pathways for mass-timber adoption.

 In recognition of his impact, Dr. Sikora received the Research & Innovation Award 2023 from the UAE Ministry of Energy and Infrastructure for a highly competitive sustainable construction research project.